Solar neutrino physics: Solar neutrino physics

 A variety of neutrino mass models predict new interactions of neutrinos.
 As an effective field theory (EFT) approach, the so-called Non-Standard interactions (NSI), which Wolfenstein first considered in his seminal paper on the matter effect~\cite{Wolfenstein:1977ue}, have attracted increasing interest in recent years---see \cite{Bhupal2019,Davidson:2003ha,Ohlsson:2012kf,Farzan:2017xzy,Esteban:2018ppq} for NSI reviews.

 There are two types of NSI often considered in the literature, namely the NC-like and the CC-like NSI, formulated as

-where $G_{F}$ is Fermi's constant, $\alpha$ and $\beta$ denote lepton flavors, and the $\varepsilon$'s quantify the strengths of neutrino interactions with matter fermions $f,f'\in\{e,u,d\}$.
+where $G_{F}$ is Fermi's constant, $\alpha$ and $\beta$ denote lepton flavors, and the $\varepsilon$'s quantify the strengths of neutrino interactions with matter fermions $f$ and $f'$.
+For NC-like NSI, $f$ can vary in $\{e,u,d\}$ while for CC-like NSI, $f$ and $f'$ vary in $\{u,d\}$ with $f\neq f'$.
 The matter effect of neutrino oscillation is only affected by the NC-like NSI.
+CC-like NSI could modify neutrino production and detection but they have been stringently constrained by meson decay data.

 NSI can be generated in many extensions of the SM.
 One of the most classic example is the type-II seesaw model~\cite{Konetschny:1977bn,Cheng:1980qt,Schechter:1980gr,Mohapatra:1980yp} which introduces a Higgs triplet interacting with charged leptons and neutrinos.
 After integrating out the Higgs triplet and performing the Fierz transformation, it naturally gives rise to NSI in the lepton sector~\cite{Malinsky:2008qn}, though the strengths are found to lie below current detectability~\cite{Mandal:2022zmy}.
 Alternatively, NSI could also be generated in $Z'$ models~\cite{Heeck:2018nzc}, radiative neutrino mass models~\cite{Babu:2019mfe}, or from the loop effects~\cite{Bischer:2018zbd,Chauhan:2020mgv}.